Nelson Mandela once said: “It always seems impossible until it is done”.

 Enjoy your next adventure through common sense and thoughtful preparation!

-Sanyo Eneloop 8 Pack AA Ni-MH Pre-Charged Rechargeable Batteries: You will have to trust me on this one – these rechargeable batteries are amazing.
+Eneloop AA New 2100 Cycle Ni-MH Pre-Charged Rechargeable Batteries: You will have to trust me on this one – these rechargeable batteries are amazing.
 I have (safely) disposed of my old rechargeables and use these exclusively.
 I charge them up, throw them in a draw and when I need them a few months later, they are still fully charged.
-You can use them with your existing charger although I am sure that Sanyo would like you top purchase their charger as well.
-It is not necessary, however.
+You can use them with your existing battery charger.